SLAAC and DHCPv6

 Stateless DHCPv6 Option

-After configuring the IP addressing information the client then communicates with a stateless DHCPv6 server to get supplementary information.
-This process is called stateless DHCPv6 because the server is not maintaining any client state information, for example, the state of available and allocated IPv6 addresses.
+After configuring the IP addressing information, the client communicates with a stateless DHCPv6 server to get supplementary information.
+This process is called stateless DHCPv6 because the server does not maintain any client state information, such as the state of available and allocated IPv6 addresses.
 The server only provides configuration parameters for clients, not IPv6 addresses.

-The O flag is set to 1 and the M is set to 0 for the stateless DHCPv6 option.
-The O flag value of 1 tells the client that additional configuration information is also available from a stateless DHCPv6 server.
-To configure and modify the RA message enter into the concern interface mode and use the following command:
+The O flag is set to 1, and the M is set to 0 for the stateless DHCPv6 option.
+The O flag value of 1 tells the client that additional configuration information is available from a stateless DHCPv6 server.
+To configure and modify the RA message, enter into the concern interface mode and use the following command:

 Router(config-if)# ipv6 nd other-config-flag